bioinformatics-sannio/howto/README.md

-podman ps -a.                             # list running containers podman stop <Container ID>                # stops the execution of a container podman rm <Container ID>                  # remove a stopped container podman exec -it <Container ID> /bin/bash. # connect with shell to a running container. <Container ID> can be obtained with podman ps -a podman commit <Container ID>.             # commit changes in a running container (e.g. installed packages).
+podman ps -a.                             # list running containers podman stop <Container ID>                # stops the execution of a container podman rm <Container ID>                  # remove a stopped container podman exec -it <Container ID> /bin/bash. # connect to a running container shell. <Container ID> can be obtained with podman ps -a podman commit <Container ID>.             # commit changes in a running container (e.g. installed packages).
 ```